 Two figures prominently stand out as leaders of this formidable force: Ivar the Boneless and Halfdan Ragnarsson.

-Both were reputedly sons of the legendary Norse chieftain Ragnar Lothbrok, a figure whose exploits, whether historical or embellished by legend, were widely known throughout the Viking world.
+Both were reputedly sons of Norse chieftain Ragnar Lothbrok, a figure whose exploits, whether historical or embellished by legend, were widely known throughout the Viking world.

 Beyond the leadership, the composition of the army itself was diverse.
-It wasn't solely made up of seasoned warriors.
+It wasn't composed solely of seasoned warriors.

 Alongside them were younger fighters eager to prove their mettle, as well as settlers and, in some cases, their families.